chethanhn29/Diabetes-Prediction-Using-Machine-Learning/README.md

 # Data-Science-Capstone-Healthcare
- Data Science Capstone Project Using Python and Tableau 10
+ Data Science Capstone Project To Build a model to accurately predict whether the patients in the dataset have diabetes or not?
+Using Python and Tableau 10

 DESCRIPTION